Building an Unbeatable AI with the Minimax Algorithm

 Conclusion

 By relying on the Minimax algorithm and Alpha-Beta pruning, the Tic Tac Toe Master game guarantees an offline, client-side opponent that plays perfectly.
-It cannot be beaten—the best a human can hope for is a draw.
-Building this was an excellent exercise in recursion and algorithmic thinking, forming a foundation that can be expanded into much more complex systems like Checkers or Chess.
+It cannot be beaten — the best a human can hope for is a draw.
+Building this was an excellent exercise in recursion, depth-first search, and algorithmic thinking, forming a foundation that can be expanded into much more complex systems like Checkers or Chess.
+The Minimax algorithm, first formalized by John von Neumann in 1928, remains one of the most elegant and foundational concepts in all of computer science.